-- Instantiating components: This step is analogous to inserting design components onto the breadboard.
+- 1. Instantiating components: This step is analogous to inserting design components onto the canvas.
 In this step you add one or more building blocks, HDL modules, components, and schematic modules from the Project Manager to your design.
-The components can be design blocks, IP cores from the Catalog, basic macros, design blocks (.cxz), and other SmartDesign components (.cxf) file imported into the Libero SoC project. - Connecting bus interfaces: In this step, you can add connectivity via standard bus interfaces to your design.
+The components can be design blocks, IP cores from the Catalog, basic macros, design blocks, and other SmartDesign components file available in the Project Manager Design Hierarchy tab Component node or the Component tab into the Libero SoC project. - Connecting bus interfaces: In this step, you can add connectivity via standard bus interfaces to your design.
 This step is optional and can be skipped if you prefer manual connections.
 Components generated from the Catalog may include predefined interfaces that allow for automatic connectivity and design rule checking when used in a design.

 - Connecting instances: The Canvas allows you to create manual connections between ports of the instances in your design.
-Unused ports can be tied off to GND or VCC (disabled); input buses can be tied to a constant, and you can leave an output open by marking it as unused. - 4.
-Generating the SmartDesign component: In this step, you generate a top-level (Top) component and its corresponding HDL file.
-This component can be used by downstream processes, such as synthesis and simulation, or you can add your SmartDesign HDL into another SmartDesign.
+Unused ports can be tied off to GND or VCC; input buses can be tied to a constant, and you can leave an output open by marking it as unused. - 4.
+Generating the SmartDesign component: In this step, you generate the SmartDesign component HDL file.
+This component can be used by downstream processes, such as synthesis and simulation, or you can instantiate this SmartDesign component into another SmartDesign.
 When you generate your SmartDesign, the tool invokes the Design Rules Checker to verify the connectivity of your design.
 Undriven and floating ports, along with other Design Rule Check (DRC) violations, are reported in the Log/Message window.
-Any error messages must be addressed before a component can be generated successfully.
-The design flow cannot proceed if component generation fails.
+Any errors must be addressed before a component can be generated successfully.
+The design flow cannot proceed if a component used in the design is not generated.